Why Do Men Love Self-Help Books?

 Effective, yes?

 The rise of the self-help industry can be understood as a clear symptom of the hustle culture.
 There’s always more to strive for, which is impossible if you’re not operating at optimal efficiency.
-The majority of the books in self-help books promise exactly that: helping you catch the will-o’-the-wisp with their simple and persuasive language that keeps you hooked.
+The majority of the books in self-help category promise exactly that: helping you catch the will-o’-the-wisp with their simple and persuasive language that keeps you hooked.

 “There is a feel-good factor that comes with reading such books,” says Alaokika Motwane, a Mumbai-based psychotherapist with over a decade of experience in this field.
 “There’s a reason diet books are so popular, even though they have been dishing out the same knowledge for years.
 It promises to give you the path forward, whether you follow or not is a different thing.”